nematollahsaeidi/his_img_GNN_classification/README.md

 - **EfficientNet-V2-S**
 - **DenseNet201**

-Each model is initialized with pre-trained weights, and the final classification layer is modified to match the number of classes in the dataset (2 for PanNuke, 4 for BACH).
+Each model is initialized with pre-trained weights, and the final classification layer is modified to match the number of classes in the dataset (2 for PanNuke, 4 for BACH, 2 for BreakHis).

 ### 2. Graph-Based Models (`graph_models_classification.py`)
 The graph-based approach combines pre-trained feature extractors with GNNs: